RajeshKumarC6/k8s-monitoring-demo/01-prometheus-docker-demo/README.md

-# Running prometheus with docker
+# Running Prometheus with Docker

-## Requiremets:
+## Requirements:
 - Docker compose

 ## Prometheus Overview:

 ![Image of Yaktocat](https://cdn.rawgit.com/prometheus/prometheus/e761f0d/documentation/images/architecture.svg)

-### What prometheus is?
+### What is Prometheus ?
-- Prometheus is an open source toolkit to monitor and alert with a a buildin TSDB local storage
+- Prometheus is an open source toolkit to monitor and alert with a built-in TSDB local storage
-- Developed by SoundCloud Started 2012 published on 2015
+- Developed by SoundCloud, started in 2012 and published in 2015
-- Do not do logging or tracing
+- Does not do logging or tracing
-- Support for clients in many languages
+- Supports clients in many languages
-- Provides exporters to connect other application (i.e Postgresql, Mysql, ETCD)
+- Provides exporters to connect with other applications (i.e Postgresql, Mysql, ETCD)

 ### Why Prometheus?
 - Dimensional data model